Teradata/quickstarts/README.md

 #### Build directly on your machine

-> :information_source: These instructions are for MacOS.
-Adjust the instructions for your operating system.
+> :information_source: Instructions for MacOS.

 1. Install Node.js:
     ```